Updates

 Yet despite decades of use, the Coach Barn has had few improvements over the years.
 It’s been functional and beautiful, but its electrical, lighting, water, and heating systems are all overdue for upgrades.
 Its fire suppression and detection system needs an upgrade, too, especially in the wake of Dairy Barn fire in 2016.
 The Coach Barn will be the last major barn to be outfitted against fire.

 We’ll also be addressing the barn’s “food system.”
 Few experiences bring people together like preparing and serving food, and delicious farm-fresh food has been foundational to the Coach Barn experience throughout its history as a gathering space.
-To strengthen the ties to the working farm landscape and between our learners, the transformed barn will include a new teaching kitchen
+To strengthen the ties to the working farm landscape and between our learners, the transformed barn will include a new kitchen

 To give you a fuller picture of the Coach Barn's transformation, here are schematics of the project from our partners at SAS Architects.
 And for a full immersion, watch the virtual tour of the future building.